kamilburda/batcher/docs/sections/Customization/Actions.md

 Merges all visible layers within the image into a single layer.
 Invisible layers are removed.

-This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other procedures on the entire image.
+This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other actions on the entire image.

 ### Remove file extension from imported images